FlorianWilhelm/lda4rec/README.md

 <!-- pyscaffold-notes -->

+## Acknowledgement

+Special thanks goes to Du Phan and Fritz Obermeyer from the [(Num)Pyro](https://github.com/pyro-ppl) projects for all their help and comments on my code.

 ## Note

 This project has been set up using [PyScaffold] 4.0 and the [dsproject extension] 0.6.
 Some source code was taken from [Spotlight] (MIT-licensed) by Maciej Kula as well as [lrann] (MIT-licensed) by Florian Wilhelm and Marcel Kurovski.

 [PyScaffold]: https://pyscaffold.org/
 [conda]: https://docs.conda.io/